A Family Tour of the Kennedy Space Center Visitor Complex

 Little ones will enjoy crawling inside capsules from eras gone by.
 Free, guided tours are offered daily.

-For a real treat, sign your family up for the daily ‘Lunch with an Astronaut’ encounter.
-This 90-minute experience features a buffet-style lunch and a personalized presentation from one of NASA’s acclaimed astronauts.
+For a real treat, sign your family up for the daily ‘Meet an Astronaut’ encounter.
+This experience features a buffet-style lunch and a personalized presentation from one of NASA’s acclaimed astronauts.
 At the end of the event, there’s a brief question-and-answer session along with time for family photos with the astronaut.

 Space Shuttle Atlantis